-Deconstruction is the systematic dismantling of a structure or its parts in the reverse order of construction.
-This method is used to salvage the building components, retain the highest value of the materials through reuse and/or recycling, and is an environmentally friendly alternative to demolition.
+Deconstruction is the systematic dismantling of a structure in the reverse order of construction in order to salvage the building components for reuse and/or recycling.

 Types of deconstruction: